makersacademy/chitter-challenge/README.md

 Challenge:
 -------

-I am going to write a small Twitter clone that will allow the users to post messages to a public stream.
+I am going to build a small Twitter clone that will allow the users to post messages to a public stream.

 Features:
 -------